LilaShiba/sew_shine_sparkle/README.md

 🔹 **Customize Colors, Fabrics, and Lighting Effects to Make It Truly Yours!**

 ### 👕 **Who Can Join?**
 This course is perfect for middle and high school students passionate about fashion, tech, or DIY crafts!
-Whether you're a beginner or a pro inventor, there's a place for you!
+Whether you're a beginner or a pro, there's a place for you!

 ### 📍 **Flexible Schedule**
 We offer after-school & weekend classes—**we come to YOU**, making it easy to fit into your busy schedule.